 There are a number of factors that contribute to human papillomavirus infection, namely:

-Ways of transmission of human papillomavirus can be as follows:
+The routes of transmission of human papillomavirus can be as follows:

-Why is the human papillomavirus dangerous in women?
+Why is human papillomavirus dangerous in women?

 Human papillomavirus type 16 in women